Mass. National Guard dispatched to Littleton senior living facility after 5 residents die of COVID-19

 LITTLETON, MASS.
-(WHDH) - The Massachusetts National Guard will be dispatched to a Littleton senior living facility on Friday after five residents died from coronavirus complications, according to town officials.
+(WHDH) - The Massachusetts National Guard is being dispatched to a Littleton senior living facility on Friday after five residents died from coronavirus complications, according to town officials.

 RELATED: Littleton town officials accuse senior living facility of not complying with COVID-19 protocol